The Authority of Darkness

 I marvel that you are so soon removed from him who called you into the grace of Christ unto another gospel: Galatians 1:6

-I once had a monthly Bible study at my home.
+I once hosted a rather unique Bible study in my home.
 Once a month I would meet with around ten other men, many of whom were, or had been in ministerial responsibilities.
 I taught the gospel of Paul, the grace of God, the revelation of the mystery of Christ.
 The study ended when one of the active ministers (and, as it turned out, he was simply voicing what the others chose to believe) decided to reject the gospel of Paul, stating, “Paul didn’t die for my sins.”
-This minister thought we should be focusing on the words of Jesus, who did die for our sins.
-I should have responded to him, “And Jesus didn’t write the Gospels.”
+He thought I was putting too much emphasis on Paul’s writings.
+This minister thought we should be focusing rather on the words of Jesus, who did die for our sins.
+I should have responded to him, “But remember that Jesus didn’t write the Gospels.”
 In other words, Jesus himself is not a writer of any Scripture.
 Either we believe what is written as coming from the mouth of God, or we don’t.

 Paul’s gospel certainly is not the same gospel as what Jesus preached.
-Can you imagine why?
-Well, for one, their audiences were not the same.
+Think about it: For one, their audiences were not the same.

 But he (Jesus) answered and said, I am not sent but unto the lost sheep of the house of Israel.
 Matthew 15:24